Project lead: Clyde Gateway Developments Limited

 Area: Glasgow City

 SWH have developed technology with SHARC Energy systems with whom they are collaborating on a strategic basis to deploy the use of heat pump technology to recover heat from wastewater.
-It is aimed to use this technology to provide lower cost heating within the local community via a low cost district heating network.
+It aims to use this technology to provide lower cost heating within the local community via a low cost district heating network.